aleighbrown/lmn_bdnf/README.md

 `proteome_analysis` - performs the GO analyses on the significant phosphosite genes, does plotting of phospho-volcanoes

+`splicing_bdnf_effect` - reads in splicing analyses from MAJIQ, annotates as CDS, 3 or 5'utr, makes plots - use table S2 for the input here

 Data

 `estimate_list_full` - a long format of all the BDNF and control samples outputs from GRAND-SLAM